Websoft9/websoft9/docs/user.md

 usermod -aG sudo username

 # sudo not need to input password
 ```

-#### Can not login when I reinstall my Instance?
+#### Can not login with correct credential?

+Many reason may make you login failed with the correct credential:

-Need to clear all cookie at you browser
+- Cookie at you browser if IP change, need to clear cookie
+- *.override.json is not correct
+- TLS certificate
+- User not allowed login, need to modify ssh_config file

+More details, you can get it from `sudo grep cockpit /var/log/messages`

 #### How to modify Websoft9 port?